BioVeL/portal-tests/README.md

 3. BioVeL workflow tests - run each BioVeL workflow with particular parameters and datasets to check that they are working.
 This attempts to use the public workflows already installed in the portal.
+These workflows are called `testBioVeL_<abbrev>_<strategy>.py`, where `<abbrev>` is the abbreviated workflow name and `<strategy>` describes hwo to deal with the inputs.
+The `default` strategy uses the example inputs and generally clicks through the interactions.
+The `tutorial` strategy attempts to follow the instructions provided in the workflow's tutorial.
-  * testWorkflowENM - test Ecological Niche Modelling workflow
+  * testBioVeL_ENM_default - Ecological Niche Modelling workflow default inputs

 ## Supported Portals